-- 2.43 During the March 2009 to February 2010 period, fieldwork for the TNS-RI in-home omnibus took place from Friday to Tuesday every week with the exception of the period between 25th December and 29th December. - 2.44 As MENE records details of visits taken during the seven days prior to interview, this gap in fieldwork coverage meant that full data could not collected through the normal survey process for the period 18th to 28th December 2009. - 2.45 It was anticipated that, given the timing of this gap in the fieldwork, the volume and characteristics of visit taking could differ from other periods.
-As such, it was important to find a way to collect data for this period whilst recognising that it was not viable to continue normal interviewing over the Christmas weekend. - 2.46 The solution adopted was to undertake additional interviewing during the 1st January to 5th January 2010 omnibus wave, with the half of the English sample who were not asked the normal MENE questions asked a similar series of questions regarding the visits they had taken in the period between 14 days and eight days prior to the interview date. - 2.47 Questions identical to those normally asked regarding the previous seven days were asked of this sample, the only difference being the period asked about and the addition of extra prompts to ensure that respondents were clear about the days for which they were being asked about.
+- 2.43 Fieldwork for the TNS in-home omnibus takes place from Friday to Tuesday every week with the exception of the Christmas period when no interviewing is undertaken (25th to 29th December 2009, 24th to 28th December 2010 and 23rd to 27th December 2011). - 2.44 As MENE records details of visits taken during the seven days prior to interview, this gap in fieldwork coverage meant that full data could not collected through the normal survey process for the preceding periods (18th to 28th December 2009, 17th to 27th December 2010 and 16th to 26th December 2011). - 2.45 It was anticipated that, given the timing of this gap in the fieldwork, the volume and characteristics of visit taking could differ from other periods.
+As such, it was important to find a way to collect data for this period whilst recognising that it was not viable to continue normal interviewing over the Christmas weekend. - 2.46 The solution was to undertake additional interviewing during the omnibus waves immediately following Christmas (1st to 5th January 2010, 31st December 2010 to 4th January 2011 and 30th December 2011 to 3rd January 2012).
+The half of the English sample who were not asked the normal MENE questions, were asked a similar series of questions regarding the visits they had taken in the period between 14 days and eight days prior to the interview date. - 2.47 Questions identical to those normally asked regarding the previous seven days were asked of this sample, the only difference being the period asked about and the addition of extra prompts to ensure that respondents were clear about the days for which they were being asked about.
 Given the aforementioned issues regarding poor recall of visits taken more than seven days prior to interview, additional efforts were made to ensure that respondents were prompted to recall the correct day and also given adequate time to consider their responses.
-The 'special' nature of the period being asked about was used with respondents given prompts such as 'this was the day before Christmas Day' to remind them of what they had done during each of the seven days within the survey period. - 2.48 A total of 846 interviews were undertaken for this exercise, recording the key details of 811 visits (questions 2 to 4) and further details of 291 of these visits (randomly selected as in the main fieldwork).
+The 'special' nature of the period being asked about was used with respondents given prompts such as 'this was the day before Christmas Day' to remind them of what they had done during each of the seven days within the survey period. - 2.48 A total of 846 interviews were undertaken for this exercise in Year One, 839 interviews were undertaken in Year Two and 870 were undertaken in Year Three.
 The results of these interviews were reviewed and have been integrated into the main monthly, quarterly and annual datasets.